 My scientific interests are in the field of machine learning and inference from empirical data.
-This is usually based on statistical regularities, however, I take a particular interest in causal structures that underlie statistical dependences.
+This is usually based on statistical regularities, however, I take a particular interest in causal structures that underlie statistical dependences (arxiv overview paper on causality for machine learning, recommended by Judea Pearl).

 I have worked on a number of different applications of machine learning - in our field, you get "to play in everyone's backyard."
 Most recently, I have been trying to play in the backyard of astronomers and photographers.